10 Best Energy Equipment for January 2026

 Risk Factors

-- Cyclical industry exposure to oil price volatility and capex cycles
+- Cyclical exposure to oil and gas capital expenditure cycles

 Stock #4: Baker Hughes Company (BKR)